Wizty79/DevOps-Course-Starter-02/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+## Create a safe storage for your app to-do items

+ * Create a Trello account

+ * Create a Trello board on your account to be used by the app for storing the to-do items from the app

+ * Create a To-Do and Done list on the board

+ * Get your Trello API key and generate a API Token as well.

+ * Get the To-Do and Do list ID's, one way of doing this would be to use a service like Postman or Hoppscotch to make API requests.

+ * Add the Trello API key, token and list ID's as variables in the .env file.
+Note if using a virtual machine like Gitpod exclusively, you will have to re-add these variables to the .env file at the start of every new session as you will have no local copy of the code and the file will not be committed to the repo due to security reasons.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: